openmc-dev/openmc/docs/source/methods/depletion.rst

 method (CRAM), which was introduced in a series of papers by Pusa (`1
 <https://doi.org/10.13182/NSE09-14>`_, `2
 <https://doi.org/10.13182/NSE10-81>`_), to evaluate matrix exponentials.
 In
-particular, OpenMC utilizes an `incomplete partial fraction <cram_ipf>`_ (IPF) form of CRAM that provides a good balance of numerical stability and efficiency.
+particular, OpenMC utilizes an `incomplete partial fraction
+<https://doi.org/10.13182/NSE15-26>`_ (IPF) form of CRAM that provides a good
+balance of numerical stability and efficiency.
 In this representation the matrix exponential is approximated as

 .. math::